Check out more than two decades of exhibitions that have come to the Lore Degenstein Gallery.

 The gallery is open from 11-4 p.m. when classes are in session.
 It is wheelchair accessible.
 Please call 570-372-4059 for an appointment when classes are not in session.

-We are now accepting submissions for our Eighth Annual National Figurative Drawing and Painting Exhibition.
+We are now accepting submissions for our Eighth Annual National Figurative Drawing and Painting Exhibition and Photography as Social Conscience exhibition.

-Victory for a Dime: The Fighting Comic Books of the Second World War
+Victory for a Dime: Fighting Comic Books of the Second World War

 Opening reception Sept.
 3, 7 p.m.